sigmaai/self-driving-golf-cart/README.md

 <img src="./media/seg.png" alt="Drawing" width="480"/>

-Understanding the work around the vehicle through segmentation, and making decisions based on the segmentic segmentation results
+The cart understands the world around through segmentation.
+It also makes decisions based on the segmentic segmentation results.
+The vehicle can change its speed based on the proximity to nearby obstacles.

 [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/_y2RCakRrc4/hqdefault.jpg)](https://www.youtube.com/watch?v=_y2RCakRrc4)